 death because He is life – Jesus is the living one, like a coiled

 spring.
-So long as pressure is applied it remains coiled, but as soon as it is
+So long as pressure is applied it remains coiled, but the moment it is

-in the grave was death, which could hold Jesus in the grave for only so long
+released, it returns to its original shape.
+Death could hold Jesus in the grave for only so long,

-to life, signifying how much strength and energy Satan has to spare; that is why the Easter holiday is held in the
+to life; that is why the Easter holiday is held in the

 spring!
 Death

-had Him in its grip for 3 ½ days, but could not hold Him any longer; it got
+had Him in its grip for 3½ days, but could not hold Him any longer; death got

 tired and died.